daveminh/Chem456-2022F/docs/grading.md

 At the beginning of class, you will have 5 tokens.

 Tokens may be used to revise an unsatisfactory assignment, submit an assignment late, or for participation points.
 Costs depend on the assignment.
-The ethics discussion summary and labs cost 1 token to revise and 1 token to submit up to one week late.
+The ethics discussion summary and exercises cost 1 token to revise and 1 token to submit up to one week late.
 The biological target presentation, report, and quizzes cost 2 tokens to revise.
 The report costs 1 token to submit up to one week late.
 Revising the presentation means giving me at least a partial presentation.

 Revising a quiz means writing satisfactory new questions and answers comparable to the questions that you missed and letting me use them in the future.
 Each question should be:
 * similar to a question that you answer correctly.